Abdelhadi-91/Rpg-game/README.md

 ## 💡 Gameplay Instructions

-1. Start in the **Town Square**
+1. Start in the **Town Square**.
 2. Choose to:
-   - 🛒 Go to the Store: buy health or upgrade weapons
+   - 🛒 Go to the Store: buy health or upgrade weapons.
-   - 🕳️ Enter the Cave: fight monsters
+   - 🕳️ Enter the Cave: fight monsters.
-   - 🐉 Fight the Dragon (once you're strong enough)
+   - 🐉 Fight the Dragon (once you're strong enough).
-3. Earn XP and gold by defeating enemies
+3. Earn XP and gold by defeating enemies.
 4. Your weapon can break, so be cautious!
 5. You win by slaying the dragon.
 You lose if health drops to 0.
 6. Try the **Easter Egg** mini-game by defeating monsters...